Contents

 Why the Output Impedance of Op Amp is Low

 The op amp’s output impedance is low because the voltage that the output delivers is constant.
-And it remains constant even if the output connects to a circuit that increases the amount of load.
+It remains constant even if the output connects to a circuit that increases the amount of load.

 But practically, you’ll see that the op-amps usually have a few ohms in the output impedance.
 Hence, the output terminal’s actual voltage will differ based on the load you link to the output.